leonnloo/Mobile-Procurement-Inventory-Sales-Management-System-for-SMEs/README.md

 ```

 ### 4. Run
-Connect your device using emulator on Android Studio or VSC
+Connect your device using emulator on Android Studio or VSC (install android emulator extension)
 ```
 $ flutter upgrade
 $ flutter pub get